crim-ca/weaver/docs/source/configuration.rst

 - | ``weaver.wps_metadata_[...]`` (multiple settings) [:class:`str`]
   |
-  | Metadata fields that will be rendered by either or both the WPS-1/2 and WPS-REST endpoints
+  | Metadata fields that will be rendered by either or both the :term:`WPS`-1/2 and :term:`WPS-REST` endpoints
     (:ref:`GetCapabilities <proc_op_getcap>`).

 - | ``weaver.wps_email_[...]`` (multiple settings)